Luftwaffe: Change of direction, 1936–37

 These failures were not exposed until wartime.
-In the meantime, German designs of mid-1930s origin such as the Messerschmitt Bf 109, Heinkel He 111, Junkers Ju 87 Stuka, and Dornier Do 17, performed very well.
+In the meantime, German designs of mid-1930s origin such as the Messerschmitt Bf 109, the Heinkel He 111, the Junkers Ju 87 Stuka, and the Dornier Do 17, performed very well.
 All first saw active service in the Condor Legion against Soviet-supplied aircraft.
-The Luftwaffe also quickly realized the days of the biplane fighter were finished, the Heinkel He 51 being switched to service as a trainer.
-Particularly impressive were the Heinkel and Dornier, which fulfilled the Luftwaffes requirements for bombers that were faster than 1930s-era fighters, many of which were biplanes or strut-braced monoplanes.
+The Luftwaffe also quickly realised the days of the biplane fighter were finished, the Heinkel He 51 being switched to service as a trainer.
+Particularly impressive were the Heinkel and Dornier, which fulfilled the Luftwaffe's requirements for bombers that were faster than 1930s-era fighters, many of which were biplanes or strut-braced monoplanes.